Ahmad Awad bin Mubarak

-Ahmad Awad bin Mubarak (born 1968) is a Yemeni politician who served as the prime minister of Yemen from 2024 to 2025.
+Ahmad Awad bin Mubarak (أحمد عوض بن مبارك; born 1968) is a Yemeni politician who served as the prime minister of Yemen from 2024 to 2025.
 Before his appointment as Prime Minister, he was the former Foreign Minister of Yemen, and before that he served as Ambassador of Yemen to the United States.

 Early and personal life

 Mubarak was born in 1968 in Aden.
 He has three children.
 His father was a businessman.

 He received a PhD in business administration from Baghdad University and is a professor at Sana'a University, where he heads the business administration center, which is cooperatively administrated by Sanaa University and Maastricht School of Management (MSM).
 Dr. Mubarak is attached as professor to the joint MBA program conducted by MSM and Sanaa University.

 Previously, he served as consultant for numerous international projects in Yemen in education, employment and international development.
 He is also a member of the administrative board for the Youth Leaders Development Fund and had headed many administrative consultancies, training sessions and workshops for a number of public and private associations in Yemen, Bahrain, Burundi, Ethiopia, Romania, Netherlands, France and Germany.

 At Science and Technology University in Sanaa, he had served as head of the administrative information technology and marketing and production administration departments, as well as being the manager of quality and development assurance from 2007 to 2009.